 - Enroll full-time for every fall and spring semester

-- Students may apply for this scholarship by submitting the online 2018-2019 Scholarship Application by February 15, 2018 to be considered for a scholarship to be awarded during the Fall 2018 – Spring 2019 academic year.
-Students will need to login using their PipelineMT username and password.
-Once logged in, students will need to complete the “Profile Information” section to be considered for scholarships.
+- Students must apply for this scholarship by submitting the online Scholarship Application by February 15 to be considered for an award for the following academic year.
+The Scholarship Application opens up every year on October 1st.
+To complete the scholarship application, go to www.mtsu.edu/scholarships/opportunities and login using your PipelineMT username and password.
+Once logged in, complete General Scholarship Application to be considered for this particular scholarship.

 - Meet diversity requirements